 Do you need to finish up some Christmas shopping?
 Head to Kailua Village for a holiday stroll through the area and get special pricing at participating restaurants and retailers.
 Then unfold a beach chair or mat for a free holiday concert under the monkey pod tree at Emma’s Square.

 Just because you’re traveling during Christmas time does not mean your family has to miss out on classic traditions like the Nutcracker or Christmas Eve services.
-The West Hawaii Dance Theatre & Academy has rounded up 50 local dancers as well as some guest dancers from the Maui Academy of Performing Arts, and professional dancers from Carolina Ballet and Bolshoi Ballet to bring this classic to life.
+The West Hawaii Dance Theatre & Academy accompanied by the Kamuela Philharmonic Orchestra presents a visually stunning family-friendly holiday festive production with more than 70 local dancers, and guest dancers from Bolshoi Ballet, Maui Academy of Performing Arts, Matsuyama Ballet and Carolina Ballet.
 Christmas Eve services at Mokuaikaua Church, Hawaii’s first Christian church, feature the annual “Silent Night” hula during the candlelight portion of the service.

 Holiday Hint: In this part of the world, Santa hopes to find Malasadas next to the milk you leave out for him, not cookies.
 A Portugese doughnut without a hole, a malasada is golden brown outside, light and fluffy inside.
 They are filled with gooey goodness of custard, chocolate, or coconut and dusted with sugar.
 They are in fact so amazing, that there is a designated Malasada Day to celebrate them.
 Stop by Leonard’s Bakery to get introduced to his local favorite.